Trofis/angular_snap_app/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## NG FORM

+You have 2 types of form : - template (defined in html) - reactive (defined in TS ) - Observable integration - More way to validate data - Dynamic forms (could evolve throughout the process)

+Here we have also the 2-way binding concept which is represented by '[()]', it does mean that your variable is influenced by your TS & also by the HTML form user inputs.

+You can create local reference with # which indicates to angular to create a local variable in the html in order to send it out through a method (ex : <form #emailForm="ngForm" (ngSubmit)="onSubmitForm(emailForm)">)